1235mmmuu/Xiangqian_Meng.github.io/_pages/about.md

   - /about.html
 ---

-Meng Xiangqian, a Ph.D. candidate at the School of Naval Architecture, Ocean and Civil Engineering, Shanghai Jiao Tong University, focuses on the research of polar icebreaker power systems.
+Meng Xiangqian, a Ph.D. candidate at the School of Naval Architecture, Ocean and Civil Engineering, Shanghai Jiao Tong University (https://naoce.sjtu.edu.cn/) ,focuses on the research of polar icebreaker power systems.
 He has participated in the National Key R&D Program "Research on Navigation Capacity of Arctic Routes and Risk Assessment Technology for Ice Navigation"

 I enjoy swimming and playing basketball.
 For any inquiries, please contact me at 478294595@qq.com.
 Address: Mulan Building, School of Naval Architecture, Ocean and Civil Engineering, Shanghai Jiao Tong University.

  You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
+You can find my CV here:(../assets/mxq.pdf)
 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured Markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various Markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.